nf-core/atacseq/docs/output.md

     *Output directories*:
     * `bwa/replicate/macs2/merged/`
-      * Consensus peak-set across all samples in BED format: `*.bed`.
+      * Consensus peak-set across all samples in `*.bed` format.
-      * Consensus peak-set across all samples in SAF format: `*.saf`.
+      * Consensus peak-set across all samples in `*.saf` format.
 Required by featureCounts.
-      * HOMER peak-to-gene annotation file for consensus peak-set: `*.annotatePeaks.txt`.
+      * HOMER `*.annotatePeaks.txt` peak-to-gene annotation file for consensus peak-set.
       * Spreadsheet representation of merged peak set across samples **with** gene annotation columns: `*.boolean.annotatePeaks.txt`.
         The columns from individual peak files are included in this file along with the ability to filter peaks based on their presence or absence in multiple replicates/conditions.
       * Spreadsheet representation of merged peak set across samples **without** gene annotation columns: `*.boolean.txt`.
 Use file above for downstream analysis.
       * [UpSetR](https://cran.r-project.org/web/packages/UpSetR/README.html) files to illustrate peak intersection: `*.boolean.intersect.plot.pdf` and `*.boolean.intersect.txt`.